The Boarders, All Keyed Up

 - Je t’aime (Hubley) An interpretation, somewhat unfair, of an affair I had with a Swedish girl in 1976.
 For the song, nationalities were changed because, well, Paris, you know.
 Although, or because, I distorted the facts to save face, I still regard it as one of my best songs.
 Written in 1982 and originally performed with the Fashion Jungle, this song came into its own with the Boarders.

-- Breaker’s Remorse (Hubley) Hearing the expression “buyer’s remorse” for the first time in 1987, I parlayed it into a Fashion Jungle song about someone who needs encouragement expressing herself.
+- Breaker’s Remorse (Hubley) Hearing the expression “buyer’s remorse” for the first time in 1987, I parlayed it into a song about someone who needs encouragement expressing herself.
+This late Fashion Jungle number was an early addition to the Boarders songbook.

 “1,000 Pounds of Rain” copyright © 1995; “Je t’aime” copyright © 1983; “Breaker’s Remorse” copyright © 1995, all by Douglas L. Hubley.
 Notes From a Basement text copyright © 2012–14 by Douglas L. Hubley.
 All rights reserved.